We are offering both virtual and in-person classes and workshops.

 See our other subscription choices

-Current Course Information:
+Regular Series Course Information:

 PlantAmnesty/ProHort Master Pruner Series

-This lecture series, offered twice annually in partnership with PlantAmnesty, is designed for those who work in landscape maintenance.
+This lecture series, offered in partnership with PlantAmnesty, is designed for those who work in landscape maintenance.
 Each lecture provides information on tools and techniques for quality pruning with better long-term results and customer satisfaction.

-Professional continuing education credits pending: APLD-2, CPH-2, ecoPRO-2, ISA-2, NALP/WALP-2 for each 2-hour lecture.
+Professional continuing education credits pending: APLD-2, CPH-2, ecoPRO-2, ISA-2, NALP/WALP-2, LA-CES-2 for each 2-hour lecture.

 To receive PlantAmnesty’s Pruning Certification, students must attend all 12 lectures and 3 pruning workshops.
 Registration through UW Botanic Gardens ONLY includes the 12 lectures.
 The workshops are scheduled and managed through PlantAmnesty, and are paid for separately.